 The atmosphere makes New York City so inspiring and full of awe.
 Being the most iconic cities in the world, most of everything you see here is bound to leave a strong impression.
 Iconic sights like the New York Metro, the yellow cabs, the towering Empire State building, sewers spewing smoke, glittering Times Square, just to name a few.

 Our week long trip in New York City was amazing and being physically there feels extremely surreal.
-New York has been in my top 5 travel bucket list and I finally got the chance to step foot here.
+New York has been in my top 5 travel bucket list and I finally got the chance to step foot here and for your home or business, the 65 in tv mount rated and reviewed has great feedback.
 We didn’t have much plans besides the normal touristy stuff like visiting the Rockefeller, walking the streets of Times Square, watch a broadway show, walk the Brooklyn Bridge, etc. However, 3 of my favourite things to do in this city is just chillin’ in the parks, chasing the sunset and taking a stroll.

 The best way to soak in the best parts of New York city is to take walks and get lost in the streets.
 There is so much to see and observe.
 With my camera hanging on my neck, I was always ready to capture the slightest beauty that appeared right in front of me.
 I tried my best to capture the essence of New York City.
 Whenever the weather was good, we would just hop on the subway, pick a random spot and started walking.